UCloudDoc-Team/cli/cmd/ucloud/vpc/delete-intercome.md

   --dst-vpc-id     string   Required.
 Resource ID of destination VPC to disconnect with source VPC

   --project-id     string   Optional.
-The project id of source vpc (default "org-ryrmms")
+The project id of source vpc (default "org-oxjwoi")

   --region     string       Optional.
-The region of source vpc to disconnect (default "cn-bj2")
+The region of source vpc to disconnect (default "cn-sh2")

   --dst-region     string   Optional.
 The region of dest vpc to disconnect